Skip to content

 pip install 'git+https://github.com/EQuS/jaxquantum.git#egg=jaxquantum[gpu]'

-And, on a TPU, run this:
+On a TPU, run this:

 pip install 'git+https://github.com/EQuS/jaxquantum.git#egg=jaxquantum[tpu]'